kauniete/calendar-app/README.md

 # calendar-app

-A task I did for a company in order to qualify for a front-end development internship Only HTML, CSS, vanilla JS, no frameworks etc allowed I used sessionStorage to store data (it was a requirement)
+A task I did for a company as part of a job front-end development job application.
+Only HTML, CSS, vanilla JS, no frameworks etc allowed.
+I used sessionStorage to store data (it was a requirement)

 Features: